mosip/reporting/README.md

 ### Prerequisites

 * MOSIP cluster installed as given [here](https://github.com/mosip/mosip-infra/tree/1.2.0_v3/deployment/v3)
-* Elasticsearch and Kibana are already running in the cluster.
+* Elasticsearch and Kibana already running in the cluster.
-* Postgres is installed with `extended.conf` as extended config.
+* Postgres installed with `extended.conf` as extended config.
 (MOSIP default install has this configured)

 ###  Install
 The `scripts/install.sh` installs the following Helm charts: